loopindex/ckeditor-track-changes/README.md

 ##Known Issues
 * Adjacent changes from different collaborators may affect each other if you accept/reject a single change in the sequence.
 This is related to an issue in ICE which we hope to resolve with the developers.
-* LITE currently supports only one ckeditor per page.
-The plugin will work on the first editor for which it is initialized and will ignore further calls to <code>init</code>.
 * See the <a href="https://github.com/NYTimes/ice/blob/master/README.md" target="_blank">ICE page</a> for known issues related to ICE.
 * Note that the ICE engine adds markup to the editor content.